 7-3.
 Submission of Thesis

 b.
-A digital copy of the thesis must be submitted for the university files and be in compliance with the guidelines set forth by the Graduate Programs Office.
-Candidates must submit the required digital copy to the Graduate Programs Office within 10 working days after successfully defending the thesis or by the last day of the term, whichever comes
+A digital copy of the thesis must be submitted for the university files and follow the guidelines set forth by the Graduate Programs Office.
+Candidates must submit the required digital copy to the Graduate Programs Office within 10 working days after successfully defending the thesis or by the last day of the term, whichever comes first.

 c.
-The Graduate Studies Office will forward a digital copy of the thesis to the EWU The Library copy is the official university record of the thesis.
+The Graduate Programs Office will forward a digital copy of the thesis to the EWU Library.
+The Library copy is the official university record of the thesis.

 CHAPTER 8 – COMMENCEMENT